 What do you get when you put a bunch of convicts on an island?
 A lot of dead convicts.

 Before Escape from New York there was Terminal Island.
 And before Terminal Island there was, well, we aren't sure.
 Maybe The Big Bird Cage or She Devils in Chains.
 Released in June 1973, and eventually making it to Denmark today in 1977, you see the Danish promo poster for Kvindefængslet på Djævleøen, aka Terminal Island above.
-The movie stars Don Marshall, Marta Kristen, Barbara Leigh, and Ena Hartman, and features both Tom Selleck and Roger E. Mosley, a duo that would later be cast as besties Thomas Magnum and T.C. on the television show Magnum P.I.
+The movie stars Don Marshall, Marta Kristen, Barbara Leigh, Ena Hartman, and cult fave Phyllis Davis, plus it features both Tom Selleck and Roger E. Mosley, a duo that would later be cast as besties Thomas Magnum and T.C. on the television show Magnum P.I.
 What's the plot?
 It follows the expected blueprint—tough convicts left to fend for themselves except for the occasional supply drop, women in mortal peril from every inhabitant with a functioning dick, and one good-hearted prisoner who doesn't belong there at all.
 The whole set-up degenerates into a savage confrontation between two opposing factions, predictably fighting over the possession of women, who can only hope to choose between abusers and protectors.
 While Terminal Island is an early entry in the fertile penal colony genre, what you really want to know is whether it's actually any good, right?
 Well, let's just say it's good enough to watch if you're a fan of seventies b-movies.
 We'd like to offer you a better endorsement, but we really can't.

 DenmarkKvindefængslet på DjævleøenTerminal IslandDon MarshallMarta KristenBarbara LeighEna HartmanTom SelleckRoger E. MosleyPhyllis Davisposter artcinemamovie review